volterraedge/terraform-provider-volterra/docs/resources/volterra_securemesh_site_v2.md

 ### Network Choice Site Local Network

 x-displayName: "Site Local Outside (Local VRF)".

+### Network Options Inside

+CloudLink will be associated, and routes will be propagated with the Site Local Inside Network of this Site.

+### Network Options Outside

+CloudLink will be associated, and routes will be propagated with the Site Local Outside Network of this Site.

 ### Network Policy Choice Active Enhanced Firewall Policies